Gianfelice Rocca: Appointments

 Frome June 2013 to June 2017, Rocca was President of Assolombarda, the largest territorial association of the entire entrepreneurial system in Italy which groups about 5.100 firms located in Lombardy region and is part of Confindustria (Italian employers' organization).

 From May 2004 to May 2012 Rocca was vice president for Education of Confindustria, the leading association of Italian industrialists and from June 2012 to June 2016 he was member of the EIT Governing Board (European Institute of Innovation and Technology).
-He is currently honorary member of the Italian Institute of Technology and member of the Scientific Committee of the Foundation Politecnico of Milan.
-From November 2014 He is a member of the Management Board of the Luigi Bocconi University and from September 2016 of the LUISS University.
+He is currently an honorary member of the Italian Institute of Technology and a member of the Scientific Committee of the Foundation Politecnico of Milan.
+Since November 2014 he has been a member of the management board of the Luigi Bocconi University and from September 2016 of the LUISS University.

 In Italy, he is a member of the boards of Allianz, Brembo, Buzzi Unicem.

-At international level, he is a member of the Trilateral Commission, the European Advisory Board of Harvard Business School, the Executive Committee of Aspen Institute and the Allianz Group Advisory Board.and from July 2017 he is a member of the Board of Directors of Fondazione Museo Nazionale della Scienza e della Tecnologia Leonardo da Vinci.
+At the international level, he is a member of the Trilateral Commission, the European Advisory Board of Harvard Business School, the executive committee of Aspen Institute and the Allianz Group Advisory Board.and from July 2017 he is a member of the Board of Directors of Fondazione Museo Nazionale della Scienza e della Tecnologia Leonardo da Vinci.

-At international level, he is a member of the Trilateral Commission, the European Advisory Board of Harvard Business School, the European Round Table of Industrialists and the International Advisory Board of the Cancer Center of the Beth Israel Medical Center.
+At the international level, he is a member of the Trilateral Commission, the European Advisory Board of Harvard Business School, the European Round Table of Industrialists and the International Advisory Board of the Cancer Center of the Beth Israel Medical Center.

 Social activities

 He is chairman of the Rocca Foundation, a body active in a number of social and educational projects around the world.
-In 2005, in memory of his father, the foundation announced the “Progetto Roberto Rocca”, an innovative agreement between the Massachusetts Institute of Technology and Milan Politecnico to promote cooperation between the two distinguished universities through exchanges of graduate students and post-doctorate researchers in Italy and the US.
+In 2005, in memory of his father, the foundation announced the "Progetto Roberto Rocca", an innovative agreement between the Massachusetts Institute of Technology and Milan Politecnico to promote cooperation between the two distinguished universities through exchanges of graduate students and post-doctorate researchers in Italy and the US.